 Musicians, athletes, actors and artists are capable of amazing things, but I find the idea of fandom and hero worship odd.
-A few life lessons in hypocrisy and being let down by people you look up to have helped develop a healthy skepticism of the individual.
-I love plenty of music, sports, films and art – but it’s always been disassociated from the people behind it.
-A great performance or body of work can still be achieved by an arsehole.
+A few life lessons in hypocrisy and being let down by people you look up to have helped develop a healthy scepticism of the individual.
+I love plenty of music, sports, films and art – but it’s always been disassociated from the people behind them.
+Great performances or a body of work can still be achieved by an arsehole.
 That same arsehole can be capable of great love and tenderness too.
 But it doesn’t change the fact they’re an arsehole.

 Elon Musk is an arsehole.

 I am not a fan of Elon Musk.
 I think he is emblematic of what’s wrong in our society – a privileged, ignorant, billionaire tech bro who’s incapable of acting publicly with any humility or humanity.

 There’s no better evidence of this than when there is gravity attached to a situation.
 Musk demonstrates through his behaviour and performance that not only does he fails to grasp how big the situation is, he monumentally misreads it, fucks up and then avoids any consequences.